 Many are confused about food labelling definitions: out-door reared, free-range, out-door sired! etc. Compassion in World Farming have the best guide to this minefield we have found.
 Their food guide is an excellent place to start to unravel.

-We'd love to but we have so many tasks to do in the early part of the week; it's all pretty hands-on stuff.
-On Mondays we work in our local abattoirs and pack our wholesale bulk orders after that.
-We then have to make our sumptous black pudding, cook it and then cool it.
-Only then can we start completing our orders.
+We'd love to send out earlier but we have so many tasks to do in the early part of the week; it's all pretty hands-on stuff.
+On Mondays we work in our local abattoirs.
+Tuesday is mixing, making, cooking and cooling.
+Before we know it, it's Wednesday, the first day we can send out our courier orders.